Claire’s Guide to UTM Tagging

 I’m not a natural ‘data person’, I came to the joy of data late in life after sadly getting turned off maths at school.
 If you’re a (relative) newbie like myself, in terms of dealing with data and understanding attribution, then I’d like to recommend some great resources that have helped me.

 The work of Annie Cushing, and Jill Quick of the Coloring in Department I’ve found to be very readable and comprehensive, and a great start for getting your head round all of this stuff!
-Dan Leibson of Local SEO Guide is also my go-to for Local SEO measurement related questions and conundrums – give him a follow and read his stuff!
+Dan Leibson of Local SEO Guide is also my go-to for enterprise local SEO measurement related questions and conundrums.